 Many of the EU formulas are made from milk cows living on a Demeter farm.
 Demeter is like organic++.
 It means the farm is “biodynamic” – so no synthetic pesticides or fertilizers or GMO technology.
 The farming practices are sustainable, and the cows graze and consume their natural food source, which is grass.
 This makes for some healthy and happy cows!
 Grass-fed cows produce milk that may have additional benefits to infants, compared to cows raised on corn (like most in the US).

 Lastly, farms used to produce ingredients for European formulas get major points for sustainability.
 This really doesn’t affect the nutrition the infant receives, but is worth mentioning since it is important to many families.
 Because many of the farms are biodynamic, they are also carbon-neutral, and you’ll see that phrase on some European formula’s packaging.
 Secondly, a few of the companies go out of their way to acquire palm oil from sustainable sources – which is unusual.
 None of the US companies do this.

 2) Goat Milk Formula Is A Thing!

 The EU is ahead of the US on the goat milk formula front.
 Goat’s milk is fully approved as a base for infant formula and widely available in the EU.

 The main brands are Holle (a German company) and Nanny Care (a British company).
 If you want to get cracking learning more about goat milk formula, here is a video I made comparing goat milk protein vs cow milk protein in formula.
-And here is another video comparing Holle’s goat milk formula to Kabrita’s goat milk toddler formula, which is available here in the US.
+And here is an article comparing Holle vs Nanny Care vs Kabrita goat milk formulas.

 3) European Formula Comes in Stages (This is BIG)

 The EU handles formula totally differently than the FDA.
 In the US, the FDA regulates “Infant Formula” which is formula made for infants from birth – 12 months.
 The EU separates their formulas into 2 distinct stages:

 - European “Infant Formula” is made for babies from birth to the beginning of solid foods (between 4 – 6 months).
 This is usually labeled Stage 1.